Mary Mapes

 Mary Alice Mapes (born May 9, 1956) is an American journalist, former television news producer, and author.
 She was a principal producer for CBS News, primarily the CBS Evening News and primetime television program 60 Minutes Wednesday.
 She is known for the story of the Abu Ghraib torture and prisoner abuse scandal, which won a Peabody Award, and the story of Senator Strom Thurmond's unacknowledged biracial daughter, Essie Mae Washington.
 In 2005, she was fired from CBS for her part in the Killian documents controversy.

 Early life

-Mapes was born on May 9, 1956, in the state of Washington.
-Growing up with four sisters in Burlington, both of her parents were Republicans.
+Mapes was born on May 9, 1956, in Burlington, Washington and grew up there with four sisters.
+Both of her parents were Republicans.
 After graduating from Burlington-Edison High School in 1974, Mapes studied communications and political science at the University of Washington.
 Following her time at the UW, she worked at CBS affiliate KIRO-TV in Seattle during the 1980s.
 While a producer there, she met her future husband, KIRO reporter Mark Wrolstad.
 They married in 1987.